nsubordin81/blog.synapseflux.com/docs/_posts/2023-03-29-functional-modularity-1.md

     //TODO map!
 ```

 Notice how terse these definitions are and how they don’t require you to read through the detail of how the list is combined each time.
 FoldRight owns the repetitive functional form.
-We simply pass in the operation and base case result.
-The example list above is also far from exhaustive as far as things you can do with foldRight, but already they show four common operations being greatly simplified.
+We simply pass in the operation and what to return when we encounter the base case of an empty list.
+The examples above are also far from exhaustive as far as things you can do with foldRight, but already they show several common operations being greatly simplified.

-In "Why Functional Programming Matters," John Hughes discusses another way to view the relationship between what we have done in example 1 and example 2.
-We can view what foldRight does as passing through the list construction from example 1 and replacing 'cons' wherever it finds it with 'op' instead.
-It has effectively updated the list as an expression of the prepend function to the list as an expression of combining elements in terms of 'op' and 'z'.
-Taking that mindset could lead us to think of more functions that update what we do with the list.

 Programming in this way is exciting in much the same way that designing for modularity is elsewhere.
 Finding ways to reuse foldRight in new contexts or produce other higher order functions becomes an exercise in creativity.
 I encourage you to try out more variations on your own or look for ways to work higher order functions like foldRight into your own coding projects.